aexvir/graphql/README.md

 2. build script will build the app into `.build` directory
 3. this directory and `node_modules` are packed together into the Docker image and executed in production

-# GraphiQL

-Install & use desktop GraphiQL app for more convenient communication with the server during the development: https://github.com/skevy/graphiql-app

 # Directory structure